South Bank, York

 South Bank is an area of York in the county of North Yorkshire, England.
 It is to the south of the River Ouse.
 It was home to the now-closed Terry's Chocolate Works.

 The Chocolate Works factory opened in 1926, where over the years it manufactured Terry's Chocolate Orange, Terry's All Gold and York Fruits.
 Terry's was acquired by Kraft Foods in 1993, who decided in 2004 to switch production of remaining products All Gold and Chocolate Orange to factories in Belgium, Sweden, Poland and Slovakia, and close the plant.
 The factory closed on 30 September 2005, with the loss of 317 jobs.
+It has since been converted into a mixed-use residential/commercial real estate development.

 Located near the factory is York Racecourse, which forms part of the larger Knavesmire.
 There is an Athletics Club, the Knavesmire Harriers, who train in this area.
 South Bank is also the location of Rowntree Park, which is situated near the River Ouse.
 The Millennium Bridge, which links South Bank to Fishergate and Fulford on the other side of the river, was completed in 2001 at a cost of £4.2 million.

 Knavesmire Primary School opened in 1914 and is the main primary school in the area.
 Millthorpe School was formerly a specialist language college and converted to academy status in April 2016.

 The main Catholic secondary school in the area (and in York as a whole) is the "outstanding" All Saints RC School which also houses the only Sixth Form in the area.
 It has two sites, the upper site (which is host to years 10-13) is located between Tadcaster Road, Albemarle Road, Scarcroft Hill and Scarcroft Road.

+The parish church is St Chad's Church, designed by Walter Brierley.

 St Chad's Greys is the local Scout Group.
 It was formed in 1926 and is one of the largest groups in York and one of only three groups in North Yorkshire which have a Scout Band.